 Depression isn’t always situational, but some lifestyle habits may exacerbate episodes.
 Bryce Evans explores his four “depression triggers.”

-After living with high-functioning depression for several years, one of the most important things I’ve learned about managing my depression symptoms is to be more proactive than reactive.
+After living with high-functioning depression for several years, one of the most important things I've learned is to be more proactive than reactive.

-People struggle with depression for many reasons and for some of us, it’s a constant companion.
-Over the years, I’ve made it a point to take a step back to notice some of the events or behaviors that cause me to feel worse.
+People struggle with depression for many reasons; for some of us, it’s a constant companion.
+Over the years, I’ve made it a point to take a step back to notice some of the events or behaviours that cause me to feel worse.
 While this may not “cure” me of depression, it can be useful in preventing a downhill emotional spiral.

 Are you lonely and feeling disconnected from people?

-Does a certain food or drink seem to always be around when you’re feeling badly, or do you seek it out when you’re deep in a depressive episode?
+Is a particular food or drink always around when you're feeling bad, or do you seek it out when you’re deep in a depressive episode?

-What happens if you haven’t been active for a few weeks?
+What happens to your thought process if you haven't been active enough for a few weeks?

-These are the types of questions that I started to ask myself as I worked to discover certain unhealthy behaviors and recognize my internal alarm bells when I started to feel more anxious or depressed.
+These are the types of questions I started asking myself when I began to feel more anxious or depressed than usual.

-This can be tricky territory — the behaviors and events that might have a negative impact are super personal and there isn’t a digital guide to all of them.
-Plus, it may be difficult to figure out if what you’re feeling is just a “normal” part of your depression symptoms, or if perhaps they are being aggravated by something else.
+This can be tricky territory — the behaviours and events that might have a negative impact are super personal, and there isn't a digital guide to all of them.
+Plus, it may be tricky to determine if your feelings are a "normal" part of your depression symptoms or if they are being aggravated by something else.

-But in my opinion, learning to identify the thought patterns, events, and behaviors that negatively affect you can provide really valuable insights and possibly help you to become more aware of your own health and help to manage your symptoms more effectively in the long term.
+Identifying the thought patterns, events, and behaviours that negatively affect you can provide valuable insights.
+In turn, these insights may help you become more aware of your own health and help you manage your symptoms more effectively in the long term.